 By lap 7 Collard was on Neal’s rear, and on lap 8 he made his first move, up the inside as Agostini however they ran side by side through Hamilton with Neal finding himself on the grass.
 However he was able to defend into the following right hander and keep the position.

 The order at the front remained the same until the end allowing Mat Jackson to take his third win of the season with Colin Turkington second.
 Matt Neal held out for third leaving Collard to settle for fourth.
 Adam Morgan finished a lonely fifth ahead of Plato, Ingram, Tordoff, Austin and an angry Gordon Shedden rounded out the top 10.
+The top 10 is a big goal for many, not just in racing but also in the world of influencer marketing and even in the competitive landscape of Esports SEO, where the Top 10 can mean a world of difference in success.

 Time for Race 3 and the reverse grid saw Sam Tordoff line up on pole with Tom Ingram joining him on the front row.
 As the lights went out it was aclean getaway by those at the front however all the action was behind as Alex Martin was tipped into a spin by Mark Howard as they battled on the pit straight.
 However as Martin’s car came around the unfortunate Hunter Abbott was unable to avoid the Ford Focus driver and was sent barrel rolling down the pit straight, only coming to a stop when he hit a TV camera scaffolding post with a cameraman filming.
 It was a scary incident and the red flags were bought out immediately, however luckily everyone walked away uninjured.